ajisushi/ajisushi/README.md

-This is a web dev project for a restaurant.
-To be determined when the current website will be discontinued.
-Domain name transfert to be completed by then, before this bootstrap site can go live
+Web dev for Restaurant Aji Sushi using Bootstrap v5 Deployed via github in collab with Vercel as the hosting service All modifications are to be commited to this repository, and goes live in production Clones permitted, no commits to the main branch allowed unless you have permission from owner